My Ally Story

 We can be an Ally.

-- Read the Truth and Reconciliation Commission’s 94 Calls to Action.
-Pick a few actions to work on personally.
+3. Read the Truth and Reconciliation Commission’s 94 Calls to Action.
+Pick a few to work on personally and in your work.

-- Share what we learn with others, dispelling misconceptions and myths.
+4. Share what you learn with others.
+Help to dispel misconceptions and myths.

-- Let all levels of government know that racism is not acceptable.
+6. Let all levels of government know that racism is not acceptable.
 We have the power to influence those in power, if enough people do it.
+Start locally.

-- Actively reach out in friendship to Indigenous Peoples as Treaties intended.
+7. Actively reach out in friendship to Indigenous people.